four43/node-log-socket/README.md

 Log Socket
 ===========

-Logging via a web socket.
-There it is.
+Logging and display via WebSocket.

+Incoming log messages have a source and details about the log entry.